thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

 Each new vRealize Automation Organization will require a number of Day 0/Day 1 infrastructure configurations to be completed to enable end users to consume the different cloud resources.
 Whilst the majority of the configurations have been completed, in the following exercises we will complete some of final configuration steps.

+> _**Note:** The necessary Cloud Accounts for AWS and Azure and their corresponding Cloud Zones have been pre-configured for your environment._

 ## Lab Overview

 * [Exercise 1 - Creating a Project](#exercise-1-\--creating-a-project)